 TENPEH was crafted using a basic tempeh recipe in which cooked beans are mixed with culture and wrapped in banana leaves and left in a warm environment to ferment.
 Banana leaves allow the mycelium around the tempeh to breathe and grow.
 Beans included in TENPEH: soybean, sweet adzuki, pinto, cannellini, flageolet, mung bean, black-eyed pea, black bean, kidney bean, and garbanzo bean.

 Some batches did not successfully grow into a solid cake, but rather a gentle fuzz of mold (below).
-I found that batches with more soybeans were more likely to fully grow.
+I found that batches with a higher ration of soybeans were more likely to fully grow.